• Skip to primary navigation

 All the ingredients needed for this recipe with text overlay labels.

-• 8 small- medium Maris Piper/King Edwards potatoes, peeled and chopped in to 1 inch cubes
+• 8 small- medium Maris Piper/King Edwards potatoes, peeled and chopped into 1 inch cubes

 • 3 tablespoon olive oil